arindal1/automation-scripts/expense_manager/README.md

 ## File Structure

-- `expense_tracker_streamlit.py`: The main Python script containing the Streamlit app.
+- `expense_mngr.py`: The main Python script containing the Streamlit app.
 - `expenses.json`: JSON file to store expense data.
 - `expense_log.txt`: Text file to log all expenses.

+## How to run?

+- Run the command: `streamlit run expense_mngr.py' to open a streamlit localhost.